thecamp-toolbox/eeg-experience/README.md

 * 3 - You have to know your HUE ip on the local network

-* 4 - Define your hueIp on app.js
+* 4 - Define your HUE ip on app.js
 ```
 var hueIp = "YOUR IP DEVICE";
 ```